CJuette/interfacelift-wallpaper-changer/README.md

 - Multi-Screen-Support
 - Overview of disliked wallpapers, in case you decide you do want some of those back.
 - Implement an interface to the Interfacelift-Media-RSS
+- Add an option to check for new wallpapers on regular intervals.